 - Communication of results to referring pathologists.

-- Coordination of in-house consultations.
-The Fellow will ascertain from the resident or attending referring the case the questions regarding the case and present the material to the breast pathologists.
+- Coordination of occasional in-house consultations.
+The fellow will ascertain from the resident or attending referring the case the questions regarding the case and present the material to the breast pathologists.
 Once a diagnosis has been rendered the fellow is responsible for communicating the results and any discussion/teaching points back to the resident/attending requesting the consultation.